-3 1.1 The Employer recognizes the Union as the sole and exclusive bargaining 4 representative in all matters establishing and pertaining to wages and salaries, hours, and working conditions for all employees of the University of Washington in 5 6 bargaining units certified by the Washington Personnel Resources Board, the Public Employment Relations Commission and/or the Department of Labor and 7 Industries under the jurisdiction of RCW 28B.16 and 41.80.
-The composition of 8 these units is as set forth in Appendix I of this Agreement - Bargaining Units 9 10 Represented by the Washington Federation of State Employees.
+1.1.
+The Employer recognizes the Union as the sole and exclusive bargaining representative in all matters establishing and pertaining to wages and salaries, hours, and working conditions for all employees of the University of Washington in bargaining units certified by the Washington Personnel Resources Board, the Public Employment Relations Commission and/or the Department of Labor and Industries under the jurisdiction of RCW 28B.16 and

+41.80.
+The composition of these units is as set forth in Appendix I of this Agreement - Bargaining Units Represented by the Washington Federation of State Employees.

-1.2 The Employer recognizes the exclusivity of the Union as bargaining representative for employees in the bargaining unit.
+1.2.
+The Employer recognizes the exclusivity of the Union as bargaining representative for employees in the bargaining unit.
 The Employer agrees not to enter into any agreement or contract with bargaining unit employees, individually or collectively, which conflicts with the terms of this Agreement unless the employee(s), Union and Employer specifically agree to such Agreement.

-ARTICLE 2 - NON-DISCRIMINATION
+Article 2 - Non-Discrimination

-- 2.1 3 The parties individually agree that they will not engage in any act or practice or 4 pursue any policy which is discriminatory against any employee who may be a qualified disabled individual, has status as a protected veteran, who is a victim of 5 6 domestic violence, sexual assault or stalking, nor because of their military status, 7 age, sex (except where sex or age is a bona fide occupational gualification), sexual orientation, gender identity or expression, genetic information, pregnancy, political 8 affiliation, political belief, marital status, race, national origin, color, creed, religion, 9 10 immigration status, citizenship, or membership or non-membership in a union.
-Unlawful harassment, including sexual harassment, -is included as a form of 11 prohibited discrimination and will not be tolerated in the workplace in accordance 12 with University of Washington Executive Order 31 on Nondiscrimination and 13 Affirmative Action.-14 - "Race" is inclusive of traits historically associated or perceived to be associated with race including, but not limited to, hair texture and protective hairstyles.
-"Protective hairstyles" includes, but is not limited to, such hairstyles as afros, braids, locks, and twists. - 20 2.2 Sexual Harassment.
-No employee shall be subjected to discrimination in the form 21 of sexual harassment as defined in University of Washington Executive Order 31 22 on Nondiscrimination and Affirmative Action. - 2.3 Complaints:
+2.1.
+The parties individually agree that they will not engage in any act or practice or pursue any policy which is discriminatory against any employee who may be a qualified disabled individual, has status as a protected veteran, who is a victim of domestic violence, sexual assault or stalking, nor because of their military status, age, sex (except where sex or age is a bona fide occupational qualification), sexual orientation, gender identity or expression, genetic information, pregnancy, political affiliation, political belief, marital status, race, national origin, color, creed, religion, immigration status, citizenship, or membership or non-membership in a union.
+Unlawful harassment is included as a form of prohibited discrimination.

+"Race" is inclusive of traits historically associated or perceived to be associated with race including, but not limited to, hair texture and protective hairstyles.
+"Protective hairstyles" includes, but is not limited to, such hairstyles as afros, braids, locks, and twists.

+2.2.
+Sexual Harassment.
+No employee shall be subjected to discrimination in the form of sexual harassment.

+2.3.
+Complaints.
 Employees who feel they have been the subject of discrimination, harassment, or retaliation are encouraged to discuss such issues with their supervisor, administrator, or Human Resource Consultant for local resolution.
-The employee may also choose to report the incident utilizing the bias reporting tool (Reporting Bias Incidents (washington.edu) or UW Medicine Bias Reporting Tool | Care Transformation (washington.edu)).
 The goal of local resolution is to address and resolve problems as quickly as possible and to stop any inappropriate behavior for which a University employee is responsible.

-- A formal complaint may be filed with the University Complaint Investigation and 34 Resolution Office (UCIRO).
-As soon as possible, UCIRO will provide the 35 complainant with an email confirming they have received the complaint.
-36 Employees may also file discrimination, harassment or retaliation complaints with 37 appropriate federal or state agencies or through the grievance process in 38 accordance with Article 6 of this Agreement.
-In cases where an employee files 39 both a grievance and an internal complaint regarding the alleged discrimination.
-40 harassment or retaliation the grievance will be suspended until the internal 41 complaint process has been completed.
-If the UCIRO investigation exceeds sixty 42 (60) days, the Union may request a status update from Labor Relations 43 (laborrel@uw.edu).
-44 - 45
+A formal complaint may be filed with the University Complaint Investigation and Resolution Office (UCIRO).
+Employees may also file discrimination, harassment or retaliation complaints with appropriate federal or state agencies or through the grievance process in accordance with Article 6 of this Agreement.
+In cases where an employee files both a grievance and an internal complaint regarding the alleged discrimination, harassment or retaliation the grievance will be suspended until the internal complaint process has been completed.
+If the UCIRO investigation exceeds sixty (60) days, the Union may request a status update from Labor Relations (laborrel@uw.edu).